mlochbaum/BQN/doc/find.md

         "xx" ⍷ "xxbdxxxcx"

-More precisely `𝕨` needs to [match](match.md) a contiguous selection from `𝕩`, which for strings means a substring.
+More precisely, `𝕨` needs to [match](match.md) a contiguous selection from `𝕩`, which for strings means a substring.
 These subarrays of `𝕩` are also exactly the cells in the result of [Windows](windows.md).
-In fact we can use Windows to see all the arrays `𝕨` will be compared against.
+So we can use Windows to see all the arrays `𝕨` will be compared against.

         2 ↕ "xxbdxxxcx"